-Trail surface: mostly easy; some very prominent roots, especially in the beginning, and grassy areas can be quite muddy.
+6.7 miles, or less.
+Surface is mostly easy; some very prominent roots, especially in the beginning, and grassy areas can be quite muddy.
 Mostly flat, no big elevation changes.

-- Shorter: Marshy Walk (.3 mile.), Woodland Trail (.6 mile), and various loops using multiple trails such as Reservoir and Marlu
+- Shorter: Marshy Walk (.3 mile.), Woodland Trail (.6 mile), and various loops using multiple trails such as Reservoir and Marlu.

-- Also, a 1-mile track loop for runners (it’s forest and not an artificial surface)
+- Also: A 1-mile track loop for runners (it’s forest and not an artificial surface).

 Updated: 7/2020 Re-hiked, minor edits, added monarch photo.
 11/2019 – Re-hiked, route adjusted to inner Reservoir Trail to go avoid torn up path along field edge.
 11/2015 – Route changed to incorporate Marlu now that the bridge connects it to Reservoir, description updated, new photos.

-Our two cents: Nice park for short loops and easy strolls, plus a playground, ball fields, and even canoe and snowshoe rentals in season.
+Multiple paths to cut this shorter.
 For the avid hiker, this is pretty mild but we were able to get a nearly 7 mile loop out of the trails so it is a good option if relatively nearby.